-- Has there been a trend of consistent improvement in lifting since 1988 due to the advancement in overall sports science?
+- Has there been a trend of consistent improvement in lifting performance since 1988 as a result of advancement in sports science overall?

 1. How did the characteristics of the contestants change by time?

-The majority of powerlifting contestants were and are men.
-However, starting from around 10% of the total contestants in 1988, female participation did increase fluctuating between 20% to 25% from the early 90s to 2015.
-From 2016, the female participation rate exceeded 30% and is in an increasing trend since then.
+The majority of powerlifting contestants have been, and are men.
+However, starting from around 10% of the total contestants in 1988, female participation did increase, fluctuating between 20% to 25% from the early 90s to 2015.
+In 2016, the female participation rate exceeded 30%, and has since been on an increasing trend.

-Throughout most of the years, the age class of "24-34" has the most contestants, followed by the "20-23" age class.
-This seems to be a natural result since the age range of "24-34" age class is the widest among all age classes in the data.
-Also, this result is likely to confirm the orthodoxy that physical strength peaks around 30.
+Throughout history of powerlifting in general, the age category "24-34" has had the most contestants, followed by the "20-23" category.
+This seems natural gvien that the "24-34" category has the widest age range among all age cateogries in the data.
+Also, this result is likely to confirm the conventional belief that human physical strength peaks around 30 (especially among Men).